 Humanities for All is a new grant program that supports locally-initiated public humanities projects that respond to the needs and interests of Californians, encourage greater public participation in humanities programming, particularly by new and/or underserved audiences, and promotes understanding and empathy among all our state’s peoples in order to cultivate a thriving democracy.

-For more information, visit the Humanities For All Grants Page.
+For more information regarding the Humanities For All Project Grants visit the Humanities For All Project Grants Page.

-To see upcoming public programming events organized by projects supported through the Humanities for All grants, visit out calendar of events HERE.
+To see upcoming public programming events organized by projects supported through the Humanities for All grants, visit our calendar of events HERE.